trello-archive/hearsay/README.md

       unwatch: () -> ()
     Slot: "Class"

 `Function` refers to a function that takes one argument and returns nothing.
+The return value is ignored, so if you do return something it won't yell at you or anything.
+But you don't need to.
+Doesn't make sense.

 ## `Slot`